 Answer: Yes, putting the sand between pavers is an excellent idea to make a bond between the pavers and secure the blocks and prevent movement.

-With that said, don’t use any regular sand between blocks as it doesn’t provide the strong bond between the blocks.
+With that said, don’t use regular sands between blocks as it doesn’t provide a strong bond between the blocks.
 On top of that, weed and moss tend to grow between the blocks if you use regular sand.